 - Using Google Tag Manager (Recommended)

 Before going any further, make sure that you’ve signed up for a Google Analytics account and created your Google Analytics property.
-If you are trying to add Google Analytics 4 to Squarespace, we recommend that you skip the first section and jump right to the installing GTM instructions.

 Add Google Analytics to Squarespace Directly

-Connect Universal Analytics to Squarespace
+Connect Google Analytics to Squarespace

-- Sign in to your Squarespace dashboard.
+- Sign in to your Squarespace dashboard

 That’s it.
 You’ve now added Google Analytics directly to your Squarespace site.
 You’ll now begin collecting basic Google Analytics information for whichever property you entered.